 Histology Services Overview

-Histopathology provides a fully comprehensive diagnostic histology service to Heart of England NHS Foundation Trust and its GP community.
+Histopathology provides a fully comprehensive diagnostic histology service to University Hospitals Birmingham NHS Foundation Trust (Heartlands, Good Hope and Solihull Hospitals) and its GP community.
 The Department is able to provide a wide range of expertise to include chest, gastrointestinal, breast, skin, renal, urological, ENT and lymph node pathology.

-All histology specimens requiring routine diagnosis must be placed in an adequate volume of 10% formalin (where possible there should be 20 times the volume of formalin to the volume of the specimen).
+All histology specimens requiring routine diagnosis must be placed in an adequate volume of 10% neutral buffered formalin (where possible there should be 10 times the volume of formalin to the volume of the specimen).
 Large resection specimens must be completely immersed in formalin.
 Whilst tissue sampling is a clinical decision tissues of less than 1mm cubed may not survive tissue processing.